Cost of LivingUpdated May 2026

 How Hartford Compares Regionally for Rent Prices

 How does Hartford stack up against nearby cities for rent prices?
-Springfield offers lower costs — Springfield at roughly $2,040.
+Springfield offers lower costs — Springfield at roughly $1,441.
 New Haven and Bridgeport run at similar or higher price points.
-Among northeastern metros of comparable size, Hartford's cost index of 108 places it on the expensive end of the spectrum.
+Among northeastern metros of comparable size, Hartford's cost index of 108 places it on the affordable end of the spectrum.
 This positioning matters because it affects not just what you pay, but the pool of professionals and providers available — higher-cost markets tend to attract more specialized talent, while lower-cost markets often mean fewer options but stronger community relationships.
-When comparing options, remember that a 10-point difference in cost index translates to roughly a meaningful shift in your annual spending on rent prices.
+When comparing options, remember that a 10-point difference in cost index translates to roughly a modest shift in your annual spending on rent prices.

 What to Expect at Every Budget Level in Hartford